cmoustakas/BandPassGpuFilter/README.md

 # Sound Denoiser with GPU Acceleration

 This project is a high-performance sound denoiser that leverages GPU computing to process audio files efficiently.
-By utilizing the power of the GPU, this tool applies a low-pass filter to remove high-frequency noise, producing a cleaner audio output.
+By utilizing the power of the GPU, this tool applies a band-pass filter to remove high-frequency noise, producing a cleaner audio output.

 ## Overview